angiejones/bdd-with-test-automation/README.md

 This code base shows how to utilize minimalist BDD-style Gherkin files for test automation.
 As a good practice, the implementation details are not specified in the Gherkin file, but instead are pushed down to the code level.
 This allows automation engineers to be free to implement the scenarios as they see fit.

-Given this feature, my tests are automated against the UI, API, and even visual testing, even though the Gherkin steps do not explicitly state this.
+Given this feature, the tests are automated against the UI, API, and even visual testing, even though the Gherkin steps do not explicitly state this.

 ```feature
 Scenario: Withdraw from account when funds are available